nilanjan-debnath/nilanjan-debnath.github.io/_posts/2025-09-23-how-to-setup-personal-blog-page.md

 ## Run it locally
 - Clone the repo
-- Install Ruby on your macine and verify using this code
+- Install Ruby on your machine and verify using this code
     ```bash
     ruby --v
     ```
-- Open the repo directory in terminal and run the code to nstall the dependencies
+- Open the repo directory in terminal and run the code to install the dependencies
     ```bash
     bundle
     ```